Seed: Native Shotgun Mix

 - Healthy native grasses generally crowd out weeds; however, if they happen to grow, weeds should be removed quickly.

-- You can apply fertilizer the day of seed planting and each 3-4 weeks but it isn’t required for a great, native grass lawn.
+- You can apply fertilizer the day of seed planting and each 3-4 weeks but it isn’t required for a great, native grass lawn and fertilizer may also feed weeds.